 The most important decision you will make in your University career is which course you will study.
 It's important that you choose a course that suits you.

-Whilst most offers are at the typical level, all offers are set individually on a case-by-case basis taking a holistic view of an applicant's background, ability and predicted potential.
+Whilst most offers are at the typical level given on our course pages, all offers are set individually on a case-by-case basis taking a holistic view of an applicant's background, ability and predicted potential.
 We aim to make our entrance criteria transparent and we're not looking for more than stated on this website and there aren't any 'secret' requirements.
 However if you are unsure or have any questions please don't hesitate to get in touch with the Admissions Team.

 It's worth noting at this stage that there are some courses offered by Cambridge that are not available at Peterhouse.
 These are: Education; Geography; Land Economy; Psychological and Behavioural Sciences; and Veterinary Medicine.